ventus-ag/docs/_docs/coretasks/Scaling.md

 # Scale-out and scale-in of Kubernneetes cluster
 ---

-In this task we will see how to scale-out and scale-in of Kubernneetes cluster.
+In this task we will see how to scale-out and scale-in of Kubernetes cluster.